Separator

 Table of Contents

-In a small business report from Constant Contact (email marketing provider), that final quarter is crucial
+In a small business report from Constant Contact (email marketing provider), the final quarter is crucial

-Although the above number are for small business in general, these numbers do apply to a large segment of the small food business sector.
+Although the above numbers are for small business in general, these numbers do apply to a large segment of the small food business sector.

 As an example, one of our clients, Spray Creek Ranch, indicates that their fourth quarter results from last year were 34% of their annual sales.
 The holiday period from Thanksgiving through to Christmas is a key focus.